teusink/Home-Security-by-Pi/4-Maintenance.md

 Your Pi and all software installed through `apt-get` can be updated with a single script, and you can incorporate additional commands to update additional sources.

 ### Automated Patching
-- Create a script called `pi-update.sh` and place it in the Pi's home folder.
-You can find the contents of the script here: https://github.com/teusink/Secure-my-Pi/blob/master/pi-update.sh
+- Create a script called [pi-update.sh](https://github.com/teusink/Secure-my-Pi/blob/master/scripts/pi-update.sh) and place it in the Pi's home folder.
 - Edit your crontab to plan a regular execution of the script using `crontab -e`.
 - Add this line: `0 4 * * SUN sudo bash /home/pi/pi-update.sh >/home/pi/pi-update.log 2>&1`.
 This line means that it will do an update every Sunday at 4 am and it outputs it logs (including errors!) to a log file.
 - Add this line: `0 7 * * SUN sudo /usr/sbin/ssmtp dummy@example.com < /home/pi/pi-update.log `.
 This line means that the log-file created in the update above will be emailed to you every Sunday at 7 am.